 Extract from Landscape is our Sex.
 See also:

-Academics blogging about academia rarely say anything compelling.
-Rachel’s Explorations stands out for its consistent and concise focus on the pragmatics of research and writing.
+Academics blogging about academia isn't rare.
+Rachel's Explorations stands out for its consistent and concise focus on the pragmatics of research and writing.

 "Most people will readily agree that more revision would improve their writing.
 But despite this widespread recognition of the importance of revision, many writers simply do not make revision an essential part of their writing process.
 One reason for this resistance is that many writers believe their own first drafts to be uniquely flawed; in other words, they think the weakness of the first draft comes from their lack of writing skill rather than from the intrinsic weakness of any first draft.
 As a result, they have little faith in their ability to fix what ails their writing.
 I suggest a shift in perspective: rather than worrying that your writing requires an exceptional amount of revision, try thinking that all writing requires a great deal of revision."